After escaping war, asylum seekers in Sweden now face arson attacks

 There is no evidence of any link between the Sweden Democrats and the attacks, which the party's leader Jimmie Akesson has condemned.

-Sweden's Migration Agency is now keeping secret the locations of new centers, where asylum seekers live while their applications are processed, fearing new attacks.
+Sweden's Migration Agency is now keeping secret the locations of new centres, where asylum seekers live while their applications are processed, fearing new attacks.

 However, it faces a shortage of private guards to protect the properties.
 "It's a big problem," said Mikael Ribbenvik, acting Director General at the Migration Agency.
 "Our contracted suppliers cannot always meet the demand."

-With no one arrested, the security services have stepped in to help over-stretched police protect the asylum centers.
+With no one arrested, the security services have stepped in to help over-stretched police protect the asylum centres.
 Helicopters equipped with infrared cameras will fly at night, guiding police patrols to any suspects.

 Mona Sahlin, the government's coordinator on tackling violent extremism, believes ultra right-wing groups have been behind the arson attacks.
 But the policy of spreading asylum seekers around the country while their cases are considered may also be provoking a backlash among those Swedes who don't like large numbers of migrants in their backyards.